sylaspg/grasp-continuum/README.md

    Run `rangular` as usual (with _Full interaction_ option enabled).

-4. **Initial estimations of the radialal wave funcitons**
+4. **Initial estimations of the radial wave functions**

-   Run `rwfnestimate`, using the previously calculated radial wave functions as initial estimation for the 'core' orbitals (option _1 -- GRASP92 File_).
+   Run `rwfnestimate`, using the previously calculated radial wave functions as initial estimation for the 'core' orbitals (option _1 - GRASP92 File_).
-   For estimation of the additional electron which is designed to be a _continuum_ one, use the new option _5 -- Continuum orbital_.
+   For estimation of the additional electron which is designed to be a _continuum_ one, use the new option _5 - Continuum orbital_.
    Any other method (options _2 - 4_) should also work (try them, if you encounter convergence problems during the actual calculations in the next step).